Eat This, Not That

-Eat This, Not That!
-(ETNT) is a media franchise owned and operated by co-author David Zinczenko.
-The original book series, developed from a column from Men's Health magazine written by David Zinczenko and Matt Goulding and since 2012, has sold over 8 million copies.
+Eat This, Not That! is a media franchise owned and operated by co-author David Zinczenko.
+It bills itself as "The leading authority on food, nutrition, and health."
+No independent authority has verified that claim.

+The original book series was developed from a column from Men's Health magazine written by David Zinczenko and Matt Goulding.
 The franchise now includes a website, quarterly magazine, videos, e-books and downloadable PDFs.

-ETNT brands itself as the "No-diet weight loss solution" and makes recommendations about food choices with the aim of improving health.
-Criteria for unhealthy dishes center on high levels of calories, fat, saturated fat, trans fat, sodium and/or sugar content.
+Eat This, Not That! brands itself as the "No-diet weight loss solution" and provides recommendations regarding food choices with the aim of improving health.
+Criteria for unhealthy dishes center on its levels of calories, fat, saturated fat, trans fat, sodium, and/or sugar content.
 The healthier alternatives often include higher levels of fiber and/or protein.

 A quarterly magazine, Eat This, Not That!, was launched in 2015 and is distributed by Meredith nationwide.